idf_component.yml

 (Git)

-The path to the component in the Git repository.
-The path is relative to the root directory of the Git repository.
-If omitted, the root directory of the Git repository is used as the path to the component.
+The path to the component within the Git repository.
+The path is relative to the root directory of the repository.
+If omitted, the root directory is used as the component path.

 This field supports environment variables.